Fred with Clare's son, Gregory. Mariclare Barrett, photographer.

 (I first published this on February 23, 2015.)

 This is the first in a series of stories about Mariclare Barrett's special friendship with Fred Rogers (Mister Rogers).
 Mariclare (Clare) is my husband Terry’s sister.
 (Clare has metastatic breast cancer, so when she visited recently, we made audio memos as a way to begin documenting memories.)
 Clare and her former husband had a close friendship with Fred, a friendship that began in 1982 when they interviewed him for an article in their magazine, Vegetarian Times.
 Their friendship continued until Fred's passing in 2003.
 The unedited audio is about seven minutes.
-It's titled, The Dollhouse.
+It's titled The Dollhouse.
+Clare edited the transcript to add and clarify her story.

 I have only boys as children so when the request for a dollhouse came from QB when he was about four years old, I thought, “That’s odd.
 A dollhouse.
 I don’t know.
 That’s not a boy toy.”
 I was a little uncertain about it, and let it go.